416 Penn Museum

 2006.
 Margaret M. Bruchac.
 Report of Progress on Compliance with NAGPRA (Native American Graves Protection and Repatriation Act), FY 2005-2006.
 Report to Provost, University of Massachusetts, Amherst, MA.

 RESEARCH FELLOWSHIPS & GRANTS (partial list)

 2016 - 2017.
-Career Enhancement Faculty Fellowship from the Andrew W. Mellon Foundation and Woodrow Wilson National Fellowship Foundation, Princeton, NJ.
+Career Enhancement Faculty Fellowship from the Andrew W. Mellon Foundation and Woodrow Wilson National Fellowship Foundation (now called the Institute for Citizens and Scholars), Princeton, NJ.

 2015 - 2017.
 “Fictive Kin: Re-assembling Frank Speck’s Native Relations and Collections.”
 Faculty Research Grant from the University Research Foundation, University of Pennsylvania, Philadelphia, PA.

 2014 - present.
 “On the Wampum Trail: Restorative Research in North American Museums.”
 Summer Travel Grants from the Director’s Field Fund, University of Pennsylvania Museum of Archaeology and Anthropology, Philadelphia, PA.